ameerkat/oot-song-replace/readme.markdown

 ##songlist
 songlist is the list of adpcm table hash sequences and file names, currently there are 6 hashes to a signature, this must always be the case otherwise it will be loaded incorrectly, you can change this from the source code (SIGNATURE_BLOCK_SIZE) as long as the file matches up.
+You can use the special code `%DEFAULT%` to allow the default music to be played.
+This is useful if you don't have replacement music.

 #Figuring out New Codes
 Hashes of the ADPCM tables are logged to the ADPCMTable.log file, this is all that